WSP trooper charged with vehicular homicide DUI 6 months after crash

 Prosecutor Eric Eisinger asked the Spokane Prosecutor’s Office to handle the case, because he felt the relationship between his office and the police agency created a potential issue.

-Clasen was driving a Kia Telluride on Highway 240 about 7:30 p.m.
+Clasen was driving a Kia Telluride on state Route 240 about 7:30 p.m.
 March 1 when she started turning toward her home in the Horn Rapids neighborhood of north Richland.

 She told investigators she was going about 20 mph when she collided with Sanchez’s oncoming motorcycle.
 He was severely injured and pronounced dead at Kadlec Regional Medical Center.